 Labour agreements are developed between the Australian Government, represented by the Department, and employers.
-They are generally in effect for three years and might have additional terms and conditions, because labour agreements provide a variation to standard migration requirements.
+They are generally in effect for five years and might have additional terms and conditions, because labour agreements provide a variation to standard migration requirements.

 Employers are required to have made recent, genuine efforts to recruit, employ or engage Australian citizens or Australian permanent residents.
 They are also required to consult or make genuine efforts to consult industry stakeholders, including relevant trade unions and peak industry bodies when developing their agreement.
 Labour agreements are the only migration pathway for semi-skilled labour.